Pylons/hypatia/docs/usage.rst

    will always be of a particular type, and *not* always sliceable;
    for example it may be a generator.

-You can also pass combine query objects to search multiple indexes:
+You can also combine query objects, using set operations, to search multiple indexes:

 .. code-block:: python
    :linenos: